Doe v. MySpace, Inc.

 Doe v.
-MySpace, Inc., 528 F.3d 413 (2008), is a 2008 Fifth Circuit Court of Appeals ruling that MySpace was immune under Section 230 of the Communications Decency Act of 1996 from liability for a sexual assault of a minor that arose from posts on the MySpace platform.
+MySpace, Inc., 528 F.3d 413 (2008), is a Fifth Circuit Court of Appeals ruling that MySpace was immune under Section 230 of the Communications Decency Act of 1996 from liability for a sexual assault of a minor that arose from posts on the MySpace platform.

 Facts

-In 2005, the plaintiff known as Julie Doe, then age thirteen, lied about her age, claimed to be eighteen years old, and created a profile on MySpace.com.
+In 2005, the plaintiff known pseudonymously as Julie Doe, then age thirteen, lied about her age, claimed to be eighteen years old, and created a profile on MySpace.com.
 In April 2006, nineteen-year-old Pete Solis contacted Julie through her MySpace page.
 The two parties communicated offline and formed a relationship.
 They met in person on May 12, 2006, and Solis sexually assaulted Julie at this meeting.
 On May 13, 2006, Julie's mother called the police in Austin, Texas to report the sexual assault of her daughter.

 Julie and her mother sued MySpace and its parent company, News Corp., for negligence, fraud, and negligent misrepresentation.
 (They also sued Solis for intentional infliction of emotional distress in a separate proceeding.)
 The plaintiffs first filed a lawsuit in Texas state court (their home state) and also in Bronx County, New York (near the News.
 Corp headquarters).
 After various arguments about the proper venue for the case, it was ultimately heard at the United States District Court for the Western District of Texas.

 District court ruling

 The district court dismissed the plaintiffs' claim of negligence, as MySpace was shielded from such claims when arising from the behavior of third-party users, by Section 230 of the Communications Decency Act, as well as Texas common law.

 Both parties conceded that MySpace was an "interactive computer service" as defined by Section 230.
 The district court held that Congress intended that provision to encourage websites to create forums for people to exchange thoughts and ideas by protecting interactive computer services from potential liability for each post submitted by their users.
 This intent was upheld by circuit court precedents including Carafano v.
 Metrosplash.com and Zeran v.
 America Online, Inc., thus shielding MySpace from legal liability for the actions of its users.

-The district court also held that Section 230 immunizes "interactive computer services" from liability based on efforts to self regulate material:
+The district court also held that Section 230 shields "interactive computer services" from liability for the actions of their users: